top of page

 Working with parents:

 Dialogue with parents is important to us.
 Each child will have a key worker, who will be you first point of contact and will be responsible for ongoing observation of your child’s holistic development.
 We will document their learning through photographs and observations which will be shared by email with both parents/carers, if parents have given consent for this.
 If you have any concerns or wish to discuss anything with us, we are happy to arrange a meeting with parents on request.
-Although, for some families who’s children are being collected by bike, there will not be the chance to see the playgroup setting on a daily basis, we will be inviting parents to join us for festivals, if the situation will permit it, throughout the year.
+Although, for some families who’s children are being collected by bike, there will not be the chance to see the playgroup setting on a daily basis, we will be inviting parents to join us for festivals throughout the year.
 We will work with parents to contribute to the development check for 2-year olds that is required at 27 months of age.

 Application procedure:

 We are aware that it is important for families to plan their childcare for the upcoming school year so we like to give parents a clear outline of the application process.
 We aim to make our admissions process as fair and transparent as possible.
 Families who have expressed interest in the playgroup for their child will be added to a waiting list according to when they first contacted us.
 We hold an annual open day as part of our recruitment process where prospective parents can see our setting, meet us and ask any questions they may have.
 Parents are asked to complete an application for their child.
-Ideally we will have all the application forms before the open day and parents will be able to confirm after visiting whether or not they are definitely interested in a place for their child for the Sept 2024-July 2025 school year (or future years if your child will be younger than 2 years old in Sept 2024).
+Ideally we will have all the application forms before the open day and parents will be able to confirm after visiting whether or not they are definitely interested in a place for their child for the Sept 2025-July 2026 school year (or future years if your child will be younger than 2 years old in Sept 2025).

 Once we have all the applications, we will allocate places and make offers to parents.
 Please rest assured that we make a careful note on our database of when each family first contacts us and we make offers in this order, along with aiming to create a balanced group in terms of age and gender.